 Customers are not created equal.

-Breaking customers into homogenous groups – called segments, helps with better understanding, improves targeting and communication to drive better results.
+Breaking customers into homogenous groups – called segments, helps with better understanding, and improves targeting and communication to drive better results.

 Sounds easy and powerful.